• Skip to primary navigation

 Make some book themed cookies for a Green Eggs and Ham snack!
 These delicious, crunchy Dr. Seuss Cookies are easy slice and bake sugar cookies!

-I made this batch of Dr. Seuss cookies for a Dr. Seuss themed care package filled with items representing the titles of Dr. Seuss children’s books.
+I made this batch of Dr Seuss cookies for a Dr. Seuss themed care package filled with items representing the titles of Dr. Seuss children’s books.
 This is a care package that's fun to receive whether the recipient is a child or an adult.

-My Dr. Seuss care package was sent to the military service member I adopted through Soldiers Angels.
+My Dr Seuss care package was sent to the military service member I adopted through Soldiers Angels.
 I hope to make him smile and maybe transport him momentarily to a less stressful place.

-Green Eggs and Ham Cookies would be fun to make and share with children too!
+A Dr Seuss themed care package and Green Eggs and Ham Cookies would be fun to make and share with children too!
 The slice and bake dough log makes this an easy baking project.

 Make a log of this dough to bake and enjoy right away, or freeze until needed for story time snacking or care package shipping.